zspencer/rbhint/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report an issue with RuboCop you've discovered.
+about: Report an issue with RbHint you've discovered.
 ---

 *Be clear, concise and precise in your description of the problem.